KxSystems/docs/docs/wp/solace/index.md

 ### Create a queue and map topics to it

 Just as you can publish data to either topics or queues, you can also consume data by either subscribing to a topic or instead mapping one or more topics to a queue and binding to that queue.
-Subscribing directly to a topic corresponds to direct messaging and is used in high0throughput, low-latency use cases, since there is no additional overhead of persistence and acknowledgements.
+Subscribing directly to a topic corresponds to direct messaging and is used in high-throughput, low-latency use cases, since there is no additional overhead of persistence and acknowledgements.

 For a higher service quality, promote direct messages to persistent messages by using _topic-to-queue mapping_.
 Topic-to-queue mapping is simply using a queue and mapping one or more topics to that queue to enqueue all of the messages sent to its topics.
 Queues provide persistence and ordering across topics so if the subscriber disconnects, no data is lost.